dartmouth-cs98/hack-a-thing-2-setlist-visualizer-2/README.md

 We also made a number of basic mistakes that we learned from.
 For example, not making dynamic changes to templates, and not putting dynamic images in the `static` folder.
 Furthermore, importing the python script and calling it within our framework was much easier/cleaner than rewriting it within the script.

 For **Hack-A-Thing 2**, we learned to integrate a (famous) API.
-It was challenging working with their endpoints.
+We experienced some of the workflow required to register an Application and access API endpoints via token authentication.
+Furthermore, we figured out how to integrate IFrame objects within HTML as well as how to integrate Javascript actions/scripts within HTML pages.
+Finally, we learned a lot about the Spotify API and how to query results and interpret JSON objects, passing the necessary information to our templates to render and display the appropriate artist playlist.

 ## What didn’t work
+**Hack-A-Thing 2**

-Again, for Hack-A-Thing 2, we kept getting 401 errors even though the spotify documentation said we didn't need it.
-Once we realized that documentation was old, we had to go through the authentication process, which required a lot of electronic paperwork.
+For Hack-A-Thing 2, we had a lot of trouble initially connecting to the API endpoints - it turns out that in a 2017 update, Spotify required all queries to use auth tokens instead of only those that related to user data.
+Once we realized that their documentation was not up-to-date, we had to go through the authentication process, which required a lot of electronic paperwork.
+However, this was a good experience to see the process of registering and integrating an app.
+The actual task of integrating the token authentication was fairly straight forward, although somewhat complex and confusing to read and figure out how to construct the token.

+Furthermore, we found it challenging to make the music player dynamically change to the searched artist, specifically - how to modify the "src" content of the IFrame.
+We resolved this by passing the artist ID (that was received from the spotify query) from the view method to the template via the context object, and using some simple javascript to alter the src of the IFrame before rendering it.
+This gave us more experience with passing information within the Django framework, and also helped us refresh our Javascript skills!

+**Hack-A-Thing 1**
 Also, hosting our web page online (instead of locally running it) on pythonanywhere didn't really work.
 First, I had to pay $5 in order for it to scrape setlistfm.
 Second, we realized with a lot of users these graphs need to stored somewhere.
 If we continued working on it, we'd add a chron job or dynamically render the graphs and not actually save them as images.

 Furthermore, although the script runs successfully, it also takes a long time to scrape the page/render the image, particularly if there is a large setlist or wide range of dates being examined.
 Making improvements to our scraping algorithm or the graph creator could help decrease the wait time (we did not prioritize this because the algorithm was not the focus of this Hack-a-Thing, as this was focused on learning Django).
 Alternatively, some sort of dynamic loading screen while waiting for the script to execute could help display progress.